wmelton/fast-cosine-similarity/readme.md

 # Fast Elasticsearch Vector Scoring

-This Plugin allows you to score Elasticsearch documents based on embedding-vectors, using dot-product or cosine-similarity at break neck speeds.
+This Plugin allows you to score Elasticsearch documents based on embedding-vectors, using dot-product or cosine-similarity.
+Note, this is a linear search approach in its current version.
+For very large data sets, this is likely not a good choice for realtime search queries.

+Depending on cluster size this plugin will likely stop being performant around +1 Million docs.

+ElasticSearch is working on some native vector functionality, however their approaches all use Locality Sensitive Hashing (LSH) approaches.
+That is to say, their current beta releases all result in approximate results.
+If you need exact results, this new featureset will not be useful to you.

+We are working on a solution to hopefully close this false-negative gap common with LSH, however we are not communicating a timeline on the delivery of this solution at this time.
+Until that time, if you have a large corpus, we would recommend checking out the FAISS (pronounced: Face) project.

 ## General
 * This plugin was ported from [This elasticsearch 5.x vector scoring plugin](https://github.com/MLnick/elasticsearch-vector-scoring) and [this discussion](https://discuss.elastic.co/t/vector-scoring/85227/6) and  [lior-k](https://github.com/lior-k)'s original contribution for ElasticSearch 5.5+ to achieve lightning fast result times when searching across millions of documents.